RamiresOliv/MinecraftServerMenu/banned.md

-# you have been banned.
+# you has been banned.

 > from the website i sorry :(